argyleink/JS-Web-App-Starter/README.md

 - [Node & NPM](http://nodejs.org/)
 - Bower `sudo npm install -g bower`
 - Grunt `sudo npm install -g grunt-cli`
+- Internet, doi

 #### Steps
-1. Clone and cd into this repo directory from terminal
-1. Run `bash setup.sh`.
-This installs the node modules, bower components, clientside jade library, and runs the dev grunt task
-2. Run `librarian-chef install`.
+From the root folder of this repo, run `bash setup.sh`.
+You may be prompted for your password, for some globally installed items.

-This downloads the cookbooks we'll need to provision the server that vagrant is about to spin up.
+This installs the node modules, bower components, jade template library, and runs the dev grunt task.
+Then this downloads the cookbooks we'll need to provision the server that vagrant is about to spin up.
-3. Run `vagrant up`.
 This will run for a few minutes, but when it's done, you'll have node and nginx up and running, ready for a rest based modern web app.

 #### Note
 After you've run setup, subsequent app runs should be done with `grunt`